goliatone/application-core/docs/GUIDE.md

 };
 ```

-Generally speaking, properties in the `DEFAULTS` object are intended to provide sane defaults but explicitly show what things are expected to be overridden by the developer.
+Generally speaking, properties in the `DEFAULTS` object are intended to provide sane defaults but explicitly show what things are expected to be overriden by the developer.

 You can also use the constructor's `options` argument to extend the base object with new functions and variables.